MelissaAlasalmi/Libft/README.md

 ```

 ### ft_uitoabase
 Works the same way as ft_itoabase, but it returns its value as unsigned.
-Made custome for ft_printf.
+Made custom for ft_printf.
 - Uses ft_strnew
 ```c
 char		*ft_uitoabase(unsigned long long value, int base);